Academic Calendar 2025/26

 Early Childhood Education certificate

-UFV offers a certificate program at both the Abbotsford and Chilliwack campuses leading to registration in British Columbia as early childhood educators.
+UFV offers an Early Childhood Education (ECE) certificate program leading to registration in British Columbia as an early childhood educator.

-The certificate program includes basic courses in communications, interpersonal relations, child growth and development, working with children, and the early childhood curriculum.
+The certificate program includes basic courses in interpersonal communications, child growth and development, working with children, and the early learning framework.

-After completing this program, graduates can be licensed as early childhood educators by the Provincial Licensing Board, with an additional 500 hours of supervised work and a first aid certificate.
+After completing the program, graduates can be licensed as early childhood educators by the Provincial Licensing Board with an additional 500 hours of supervised work.

-Following completion of the certificate, students who wish to continue their studies can continue into the ECE diploma programs specializing in special needs and/or infancy.
+Following completion of the certificate, students who wish to continue their studies can continue into ECE diploma programs specializing in special needs and/or infancy, or work toward careers in child and youth care or teacher education.

 Entrance requirements